lingtjien/Grid-Tiling-Kwin/ReadMe.md

 - make it work for all grid sizes (not just 2x2)
 - run the code through ESlint to check and integrate it into workflow
 - rename project to kwin-grid-tiling (seems more appropriate...) oh and also adjust the readme
+- use imports to split the code into multiple files for readability if possible